-I can't see any of my Google Drive files.
+I can't see any of my Google Drive files on my Chromebook.
 Where did they go?

 Unless you have enabled offline access to your Google Drive, an Internet connection is necessary to view your Google Drive files.
 If you open Google Drive in the Files app while you are not connected to the Internet, the drive appears to be empty.
 Once you establish an Internet connection, the Google Drive contents reappear.

 To enable offline access to your Google Drive, see Set up offline access (in English) from Google Drive Help.

 I accidentally deleted something on my Chromebook.
 How do I get it back?